SalarGhotaslo/GithubCV/README.md

 ## Hobbies

 - Actively play a lot of sports: basketball, netball, sailing, tennis as my current favourites.
-Competed at a university level for basketball in basketball and sailing.
+Competed at a university level for basketball and sailing.
 - Enjoy volunteering in my local community to try and give back wherever I can.